 The CATS team is based at the Murdoch Children's Research Institute, in the Population Health Studies of Adolescents group, at the Royal Children's Hospital.
-The team is led by Professor George Patton and Dr Lisa Mundy.
+The team is led by Professor Susan Sawyer.

-If you want to get in touch with one of the team members, send an email to [email protected] or call (03) 9345 6732.
+To get in touch with one of our team members, please send an email to [email protected] or call (03) 9936 6272.
 We'd love to hear from you!

 Are you a student looking for a project or supervision?
-Prof Patton and Dr Mundy are available for student supervision and can be contacted directly.
+Prof Sawyer is available for student supervision and can be contacted directly.

 Louise has completed a Master of Biostatistics - she really enjoys working with numbers!
 Having worked at Murdoch Children's for the past 10 years, she has a lot of experience analysing longitudinal data.
 She is excited to help senior investigators discover more about puberty and the transition from childhood to adolescence.

 Janine is a recent graduate from the University of Melbourne after completing her Bachelor of Arts with Honours in Psychology.
 Based on previous work roles, she enjoys working with young people to better understand how early life experiences shape development.
 She has newly joined the CATS team to take on a lead role in data collection.

 A number of experts in child and adolescent health help to inform the study.